nishantpatel08/restfox-vue-electron/docs/plugins/decoding-a-jwt-token.md

 # Decoding a JWT Token

-You can decode a JWT token in a Restfox plugin or script using this code:
+You can decode a JWT token in a RestSpark plugin or script using this code:

 ```javascript
 import jsonwebtoken from 'https://esm.sh/jsonwebtoken@9.0.2'